 Which type of gate motors do you recommend?

-There are two main players in the automatic gate market in South Africa.
-They are Nice Hansa and Centurion.
+There are three main players in the automatic gate market in South Africa.
+They are Nice Hansa, ET and Centurion.
 Centurion is by far the market leader, producing and supplying more machines than anyone else.
 However, they do not have the widest range of motors.

 Nice Hansa has a wide range of motors and they certainly make some of the most powerful motors available.
 There are many differences between different makes of motors however, and it is ultimately the client’s decision as to what they will use.
 Our advice is to always look at what you are buying.
 Do a comparison report and make sure that you choose the best motor for your requirements.